johnalison/obsidian-notes/Journal/16 January 2025 Thursday.md

 Up at 6:50

-M & T to school with H
+M & T to school with H (Cyert delay, ECS cancelled )

 School by 9:30